Last updated on

 This, of course, depends on your location and requires that you understand the place where you invest.
 Overall, though, expect renters to flood the market.

-Jason Bible, real estate investor at Houston House Buyers, says that he’s going to try and get his hands on as many rentals as he can this year.
+Jason Bible, real estate investor in Houston, says that he’s going to try and get his hands on as many rentals as he can this year.

 “We buy over 100 houses a year and this year I will buy as many rentals as I can get my hands on.
 In fact, I am going to buy some of them at 100% retail with a 20% down loan.”